Sacha practices primarily in two areas of law - Aboriginal law and Public/Administrative law. Pronouns are he/him.

 Sacha practices primarily in two areas of law – Aboriginal law and Public/Administrative law

-Sacha is a partner with Thompson Dorfman Sweatman LLP.
-He articled at TDS in 2002.
-In 2003, Sacha left the firm for one year to clerk for the Honourable Justice Ian Binnie of the Supreme Court of Canada.
+In 2003, Sacha clerked for the Honourable Justice Ian Binnie of the Supreme Court of Canada.

 Aboriginal Law

-Sacha is a member of the English River First Nation, a Dene community located in Northern Saskatchewan.
-His long-standing interest in Indigenous issues has resulted in an Aboriginal law practice.
-Sacha has experience working for resource developers, such as mining companies, forestry companies, and hydro-electric utilities, in engaging with First Nations and Metis communities, particularly when it comes to future resource developments or the impacts of past developments.
+Sacha has experience working for resource developers, such as mining companies, forestry companies, and hydro-electric utilities, in engaging with First Nations and Metis Nations, particularly when it comes to future resource developments or the impacts of past developments.

 Public Law/Administrative Law